dazeb/proxmox-dietpi-installer/README.md

 ./dietpi-install.sh`
 ```

 The installer will ask where to import the VM disk.
+The rest is automatic.

 ## This is VERY basic, i'm sure there is better ways of doing it but this works fine.
 Tested and confirmed working with Proxmox 7.3